codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you teach a kid to climb stairs?
-There is a step by step guide.
+What do you call an Argentinian with a rubber toe?
+Roberto

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+In programming, what do you call functions with the same name but different implementations?
- 1. Session
+ 1. Overloading
- 2. Application
+ 2. Overriding
- 3. Network
+ 3. Abstracting
- 4. Present
+ 4. Inheriting

 <details>
   <summary>Answer</summary>
-  Application
+  Overloading
 </details>